GitJit-max/learning-linux/chapter/06-inter.md

 #### Asynchronous execution

 **Trailing ampersand `  & `** directs the shell to run the command(s) in the background, in a separate sub-shell, as a job, asynchronously.
-This way you can continue using the shell, and not have to wait for the command(s) to terminate.
+This way you can continue using the shell, and not have to wait for the command(s) to terminate such as:

-For example:

 ```
 $ sleep 4 & sleep 2 &↵
 [1] 12712
 [2] 12713
-$           # You can continue typing here straight away
+$ _         # You can continue typing here straight away
 ```

 Usually, if you run a text editor (such as gedit) from the terminal, you will be unable to continue using the terminal, until you close the text editor.
 But, by appending the ampersand operator, you can make it run in the background and continue to use the shell immediately: